bfmkr/portfolio/Spreadsheet Demo.md

 A second risk-adjusted metric is the **Sortino ratio**, which, unlike the Sharpe ratio, takes into account that large "volatility" *above* the average of historical returns is actually *good* for investors.
-Therefore we can argue that only below-average returns should be used to measure volatility, and for this reason, the Sortino ratio is the excess reward divided by the standard deviation of just the below-average returns (the semideviation \\(\sigma_{\text{smd}}\\)).
+Therefore we can argue that only below-average returns should be used to measure volatility, and for this reason, the Sortino ratio is the excess reward divided by the the semideviation \\(\sigma_{\text{smd}}\\), which is the standard deviation of just the below-average returns.

 <div>
 \begin{align}